 WilsonMiller's CEO, Alan D. Reynolds, AICP, will serve as the leader of the new RLS Business Unit.

 "RLS is a collaborative effort that encourages conservation of natural resources and compact rural developments instead of sprawl," Reynolds said.
 "Under RLS, future growth consumes a fraction of the land otherwise needed, and valuable watershed, habitat, and agricultural resources are preserved.
-Equally important is the transferability of the process, which can be customized for application in other rural areas across the country."
+Equally important is the transferability of the process, which can be customized for application in other rural areas

 At the heart of the RLS concept is the option for landowners to transfer specific land-based rights from "Stewardship Sending Areas" (for protection of natural and agricultural resources) to "Stewardship Receiving Areas" (where development is permitted).
 The program involves a comprehensive analysis of existing natural resources, land use, land cover, and other data.
 The information is then entered into a GIS database and layers are customized to Rural Land Stewardship Area requirements.
 An analysis of the data is then performed to create the Stewardship program, overlay map, and Stewardship Credit system.